movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 ~~~

 Computes the absolute value of its operand.
 Must be applied before :ref:`neg<amdgpu_synid_neg>`
 (if any).
-Valid for floating-point operands only.
+Valid for floating point operands only.

     ======================================== ====================================================
     Syntax                                   Description